HopooLinZ/VA-Count/README.md

 ```

 ## Acknowledgement
-This project is based on the implementation from [CounTR](https://github.com/Verg-Avesta/CounTR), we are very grateful for this work.
+This project is based on the implementation from [CounTR](https://github.com/Verg-Avesta/CounTR), we are very grateful for this work and [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO).